franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

         .. image:: pictures/ride_11ab_alyvix_2-4-1_gui_name.png

-In the left pane of the dialog there are all the **components** previously selected on screen: tick (or untick) them to visualize (or not) their *selection* and *ROI* on screen.
+In the left pane of the dialog there are all the **components** previously selected on screen: tick (or untick) them to visualize (or not) their *selection* and *ROI* (region of interests) on screen.
 Click on each component to set its own detection and interaction properties.

     .. image:: pictures/ride_11b_alyvix_2-4-1_gui_components.png